 We rely on third-party service providers, cobrand partners, merchants, affiliate marketing firms, processors, aggregators, network partners and other third parties for services that are integral to our operations and are subject to the risk that activities of such third parties may adversely affect our business.
-As outsourcing, specialization of functions, third-party digital services and technology innovation within the payments industry increase (including with respect to mobile technologies, tokenization, big data, artificial intelligence and cloud storage solutions), more third parties are involved in processing card transactions, handling our data and supporting our operations.
+As outsourcing, specialization of functions, third-party digital services and technology innovation within the payments industry increase (including with respect to mobile technologies, tokenization, big data, artificial intelligence and cloud-based solutions), more third parties are involved in processing card transactions, handling our data and supporting our operations.
 For example, we rely on third parties for the timely transmission of accurate information across our global network, card acquisition and provision of services to our customers.
-If a service provider or other third party fails to fulfill its obligations to us, it could interrupt or compromise the quality of our services to customers or impact our business.
-A disruption or other event at a third party affecting one of our service providers or partners could also impede their ability to provide to us services or data on which we rely to operate our business.
-Service providers or other third parties could also cease providing data to us or use our data in a way that diminishes the value of our closed loop.